gateio/gateapi-php/docs/Api/SubAccountApi.md

 > \GateApi\Model\SubAccountKey[] listSubAccountKeys($user_id)

-List all API Key of the sub-account
+List all API Key of the sub-account.

 ### Example